Amiga Fast File System: Characteristics

 AmigaOS originally included a disk-validator on every bootable disk, which was prone to being replaced by viruses to allow themselves to spread (for example the "Saddam Hussein" virus).
 Later it became part of the ROM from Kickstart 2.x onwards, protecting it from malicious replacement.
 The disk-validator attempted to repair the bitmap on an invalidated drive by write-protecting the drive and scanning it; this could take a long time and made it very slow to access the disk until it was finished, especially on slower media.
 As hard drives got larger and contained more files, the validation process could take many hours.
-In addition, files and directories could feasibly be lost (often without the user being notified or even aware) during the process if their data hashes were corrupted.
-In some cases the validator could fail and leave the disk in a non-validated state, requiring the user to use a third-party disk tool like DiskSalv to make the volume writable again, or simply save the files by copying them to a fresh partition—a very slow process.
+In some cases the validator could fail and leave the disk in a non-validated state, requiring the user to use a third-party disk tool like DiskSalv to make the volume writable again, or simply save the files by copying them to a fresh partition.

 FFS was also originally limited to 32-bit addressing and therefore about 4 GB drives, or at least the first 4 GB on a larger drive.
 Attempting to use FFS partitions beyond this limit caused serious data corruption all through the drive.
 FFS belatedly got some third-party 64-bit patches and then official (but non-Commodore) updates to allow it to circumvent these limitations.
 The latter were supplied with AmigaOS 3.5 and 3.9, from Haage & Partner.
 The former often were supplied with third-party disk controllers, such as those from Phase5, where the ability to use large-capacity disks was a selling point.
 The two systems were not mutually compatible.

 In terms of support tools, although Commodore itself only shipped with an application called DiskDoctor (and later removed it from AmigaOS disks), FFS had a small selection of third-party tools—most notably DiskSalv—to maintain the file system and repair and validate it, undelete files, or reverse "quick formats" (filesystem initializations).
 An OFS or FFS volume had to be locked to defragment or convert to different FFS modes to prevent corruption and this made it inaccessible to everything but the tool defragmenting it.
 Most of these tools were not updated when FFS became capable of 64-bit addressing and could only operate on partitions smaller than 4 GB; they could not read partitions bigger than 4 GB, and would generally corrupt partitions "beyond" the 4 GB boundary.
 When hard drives in use by Amiga users were reaching 4 GB in size, this became a problem.